-(1) In order to build, in a public water body, the construction work that has a permanent connection to the shore or that is functionally connected to the shore, a building notice is filed with the local authority.

-(2) In order to build, in a public water body, the construction work that has no permanent connection to the shore, a building notice is filed with the Consumer Protection and Technical Regulatory Authority.

-(3) In order to build, in a public water body, the construction work that is functionally connected to the shore or that has no permanent connection to the shore, a superficies licence is filed together with the building notice.
+- (1) In order to build, in a public water body, a construction work that has a permanent connection to the shore or that is functionally connected to the shore, a building notice is filed with the local authority. - (2) In order to build, in a public water body, a construction work that has no permanent connection to the shore, a building notice is filed with the Consumer Protection and Technical Regulatory Authority. - (3) In order to build, in a public water body, a construction work that has no permanent connection to the shore, a superficies licence is filed together with the building notice.